 Under Korean law, there are three types of intellectual property rights for the protection of inventions: patents, utility models and new plant varieties.

 In principle, under the civil law system adopted in Korea, these intellectual property rights are protected based on statutory law.
-Patents are protected based on statutory law, including the Patent Act (KPA) and the enforcement decree and rules thereof.
+Patents are governed by the Patent Act (KPA) and the enforcement decree and rules thereof.
 Utility models are regulated by the Utility Model Act (UMA) and the enforcement decree and rules thereof.
 New plant varieties are protected based on the Act on the Protection of New Varieties of Plants (NVP) and the enforcement decree and rules of said Act, as well as the Seed Industry Act and its enforcement decree.
-The case law, however, also plays a role where precedents address various issues with the intellectual property rights that are not clearly provided by the codified laws, such as the rule for claim construction and the application of the doctrine of equivalence.
+Case law, however, also plays a role where precedents address various issues with the intellectual property rights that are not clearly provided by the statutes, such as the law on claim construction and the application of the doctrine of equivalents.

 Patents and utility models are granted under the following procedure:

 A new plant variety is granted under the following procedure:

 The grant procedure for patents and utility models typically takes around 18 months.
 Specifically, an examiner typically issues an office action one year after the formality examination.
 This period can be reduced when an applicant files for an accelerated examination.
 Then the applicant has about two months to file a response to the grounds for rejection, and the examiner issues a decision within about four months of the applicant’s response.
 The grant procedure could take longer if the examiner issues an additional office action or the applicant requests an extension of the due date for filing its response to the rejection.